Western-Health-Covid19-Collaboration/wh_covid19_app/CONTRIBUTING.md

 ### Pull Request Process

 ## Method 1 - If you are part of the team
+- Please make sure the work you are doing is described in an existing Github issue.
 - Develop your work in a branch.
-Branch names should be prefixed with `feature`, `tech`, `doc` or `bugfix` depending on what is being done in them. eg: `feature\update-readme`
+Branch names should be prefixed with `feature`, `tech`, `docs` or `bugfix` depending on what is being done in them AND should contain the number of the matching Github issue. eg: `feature/142-update-homescreen`
-- Open a pull request into master.
-Be sure to include a detailed description in your pull request.
+- Open a pull request onto master.
+Be sure to include a detailed description in your pull request per the PR template.
 Other contributors will comment on your code or approve it
 - Please be sure to note the build status of your PR reported by the Codemagic CI
 - Once your pull request has been approved, please merge into master.

 ## Method 2 - If you are not yet part of the team
 - If you are not a part of the team, you can still work on the code by clicking on the `Fork` option in this page.
 - Once you have forked to your own github account,  you will be able to check out the fork and work on it.
-- To create a pull request, you would have to push your local changes back to your git account.
+- To create a pull request, you would have to push your local changes back to your git accounts fork.
 - You would then find the option to `Compare and Pull Request`.
 - Please follow the instructions above on how to submit a pull request.
 - Once the pull request is reviewed and approved by the team, they would be able to merge this with the main branch.